Extended letterplace correspondence for nongraded noncommutative ideals and related algorithms: Introduction

-Among the founding contributions to the theory of noncommutative \Gr\ bases one has to mention \cite{Be, Gr, Mo, Uf1, Uf2} and of course \cite{Bu} for the commutative case.
 Starting with the papers \cite{LSL1,LSL2}, through a substantial development of the concept of letterplace embedding contained in \cite{DRS}, a new approach for the theory and computation of noncommutative \Gr\ bases has been proposed.
 The basic idea is to define a bijective correspondence between all graded two-sided ideals of the free associative algebra and a class of multigraded invariant ideals of a commutative polynomial algebra in double-indexed (letter-place) variables where shift operators act over the place indices.
 Such bijection provides also a correspondence between the homogeneous \Gr\ bases of these ideals.
-It follows that the notion of \Gr\ basis in the commutative and noncommutative case and the related algorithms can be considered as special instances of a general theory of \Gr\ bases for commutative ideals that are invariant under the action of suitable algebra endomorphisms \cite{BD,LSL1,LSL2,LS}.
+It follows that the notion of \Gr\ basis in the commutative and noncommutative case and the related algorithms can be considered as special instances of a general theory of \Gr\ bases for commutative ideals that are invariant under the action of suitable algebra endomorphisms \cite{BD,GLS,LSL2,LS}.
 Since the endomorphisms acting on the letterplace algebra are just shift operators, note that these results contribute also to the theory of algebras of finite difference polynomials \cite{Co,Le}.

 The goal of the present paper is to complete the work initiated in \cite{LSL1,LSL2} by proposing an extension of the letterplace correspondence to the nongraded case.
 This is obtained by analyzing in detail the concept of saturation for nongraded ideals of the free associative algebra and for their letterplace analogues.
 Note that the homogenization and saturation processes for the noncommutative case were previously introduced in \cite{LiSu,No,Uf3} (see also \cite{Li}).
 From the extended letterplace correspondence one obtains an alternative algorithm to compute inhomogeneous noncommutative \Gr\ bases by using homogeneous polynomials in commutative variables.
 In fact, these methods can be easily implemented in any commutative computer algebra system.
 Then, one has that the theory and methods for commutative and noncommutative \Gr\ bases are unified whenever they are homogeneous or not.
 The feasibily of the proposed algorithms is shown in practice by means of an experimental implementation and a test set consisting of relevant classes of noncommutative algebras.